 Other - There are a few other improvements that will come with the next generation of Glass.
 Apparently, the new model will use a normal speaker rather than a bone conduction speaker.
 It will support dual band WiFi at 2.4 GHz and 5 GHz.
 Bluetooth capabilities will also be improved with multiple connection capabilities.
 Another major change will be a foldable design, making it more like a traditional pair of glasses.

-All of these potential upgrades have me very excited about Glass EE.
+All of these potential upgrades have me very excited about Glass Enterprise.
 It’s already a proven product, having gone to work in multiple industries and helped them improve efficiency.
-If you explain to your boss how it works maybe it will seem less like black magic and more like a great office tool.
-Then maybe he’ll buy some for your workplace.
+If you explain to your boss how Google Glass Enterprise Edition works, maybe it will seem less like black magic and more like a great office tool.
 I hope you’re as excited as I am to see the new and improved Glass come into use again.

 If you want to design groundbreaking new products like a Google engineer you’ll need cutting edge software to help.
 CircuitStudio® can take your work to the next level with its great array of tools.
 Get out there and design something magical.